dalenewman/Transformalize/README.md

 You may have noticed that Transformalize doesn't let you *map* input to pre-existing output.
-Instead, it creates it's own consistent output structure optimized from incremental updates.
+Instead, it creates it's own consistent output structure optimized for incremental updates.
 You decide:

 * what new calculated fields to add